rweddell/CustomerServiceBot/cs-nlg/README.md

 # Replace the --model_checkpoint argument with the path to your trained model
 !python /content/CustomerServiceBot-RW/cs-nlg/hugging-face/interact.py --model_checkpoint='<path/to/trained/model/>'
 ```

+### Creating your own dataset
+The [make_dataset.ipynb](https://github.com/rweddell/CustomerServiceBot-RW/blob/main/cs-nlg/make_dataset.ipynb) can be used to format a given text file of conversations into the JSON format required by Hugging Face.
+The conversations have some requirements.
+Each conversation in the file should:
+    - be separated from other conversations with an empty line
+    - begin with 'user' input, followed on the next line by the chatbot
+    - should end with chatbot response
+Check [conversations.txt](https://github.com/rweddell/CustomerServiceBot-RW/blob/main/cs-nlg/conversations.txt) for example formatting.

+The notebook also references a document of extra text for its 'distractor' requirement, which is essentially noise added to the input.
+The [financial_responses.txt](https://github.com/rweddell/CustomerServiceBot-RW/blob/main/cs-nlg/financial_responses.txt) can be used, but if you are making your own dataset, you may want to find your own distractors.

 ## About the files
 ### hugging-face/